 - Continuous chips with built-up edges

 In the machining process, continuous chips are formed during the machining of ductile material with high speed and minimum friction between the tool and material.
 Due to continuous plastic deformation by applying the tool, this type of chip is produced.

-Mild steel and copper is a ductile material.
+Mild steel and copper is a ductile materials.
 The thickness of the chip is equal to entire the length.
 It commonly provides a good surface finish.
 The main drawback of this type of chip is difficult to handle and dispose of.